Lego therapy autism

 This post was originally written to celebrate the second birthday of Inclusiveteach.com than with a post about Lego!
 Lego toys are still popular and with the increasing use of Lego therapy even more widely used in education than when I wrote this blog

-Using Lego in the Classroom
+Lego Resources in the Classroom

 Lego is one of the most easily adaptable resources a teacher can have regardless of the needs of their class.
 Yes, it is pretty expensive, but it is almost indestructible.
 You can always try and persuade some parents or colleagues to donate a couple of piles.
 Although it is almost guaranteed to have a pencil or something in it.
 In case I haven’t sold it enough – no classroom should be without at least one box.
 There are always the “compatible” brands if your budget doesn’t stretch to buying lego sets for schools.